Sears Holdings: 2004–2005: Formation

 The company is directed by a board of directors composed of members from the two companies: seven members from Kmart's board, and three from Sears.
 Shareholders in the Kmart Holding Corporation received one share in the new company.
 Shares of Sears, Roebuck, and Co. stock were converted into a combination of 55 percent stock and 45 percent cash (at $50 a share).
 Stockholders had a choice of receiving either stock or cash, subject to the predefined ratio.

 The merger was completed on March 24, 2005, after receiving regulatory approval from the government and approval by shareholders of both companies.

 2005–2009

 Sears Holdings continued to operate stores under the Sears and Kmart mastheads.
 In 2005, Sears introduced a new store format called Sears Essentials.
 As part of this new store format, some Kmart stores were converted to Sears Essentials, as well as a few locations that were acquired from Walmart and several bankrupt discount retailers.
 The new store format combined the Sears store concept with the Kmart format, which was intended to help the company better compete with Walmart and Target.
 The project has since been resigned and merged with the Sears Grand concept.

-Sears Holdings has begun cross-selling merchandise between its two brands.
-For example, Craftsman tools are now available in Kmart stores; they were previously exclusive to the Sears brand.
+Sears Holdings began cross-selling merchandise between its two brands.
+For example, Craftsman tools were now available in Kmart stores; they were previously exclusive to the Sears brand.
 However, Martha Stewart brand paint colors were discontinued at Sears.